Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The CFA Level 1 topic weights are bracketed as follows:

 As you can see from these weight ranges, the most important topics to do well on are the Ethics, Financial Statement Analysis, Equity Investments and Fixed Income components.
-Successful test-takers recommend you spend approximately half of your total studying on these four topics.
+These four topics, which we call the Core Four, should anchor your study plan.
+Most candidates benefit from spending roughly 50 to 60% of their total study time here before filling in the remaining topics around them.

 While the exact number of questions cannot be known ahead of time, there are some fairly accurate assumptions that can be made based on the weight percentage breakdowns.
 Under the current 180-question format (90 questions per session), you can expect the following likely distribution (approximation):